 The funds received from the public offering of bonds net of issuance costs, were used to finance capital expenditures which consisted of wave broadband, backbone, metro network, regional metro junction, information technology application and support, and acquisition of some domestic and international entities.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

-- b.
-Bonds and notes (continued) - Bonds (continued)
+b.
+Bonds (continued)

+i.
+Bonds (continued)

 2015 (continued)